elastos/WorldBankPOC/doc/First Milestone : the Proof of Concept Los Alamos.md

 * (Advanced) Remote attestation node can receive TPM information remotely from a RPi connected PC with SMM interruption.

 if we could complete 100% of the demo tasks by the end of Dec, we are awesome!

+# What you need to know, Geeks?

+## Basic information:
+* You will get rewarded by crypto and work remotely from anywhere in the universe
+* You can pick a module to work on, but you will need to show your capability first.
+We will need to know you actually can make it as expected
+* You can choose the programming language and platform you want, but I have some recommendation here
+- If you have been familiar with Elastos (eg. Elastos Carrier), you are recommended to use it since we will need to be compability eventually
+- If you do not, I would recommended you to start using RUST language and use the LibP2P on Rust to start the P2P network.
+We can deal with the Elastos compability in the future given limited time and resource in the demo milestone
+- If you work on the hardware related low-level services.
+RUST language is recommended.
+We do not prefer using C/C++ for the safety and compability reason.
+- Communication between modules will be using REST in the demo stage.
+In the future, we may upgrade to something more secure.
+- You will be using Zoom, Github and Telegram during work.
+English is the common language in the team
+- The code is open sourced.

+## What skillset you need to help

+We have several modules, each modules request different kind of skillsets.
+If you have read the project introduction and you understand what I explained there, you are already the top 10% of developers in the world.
+If you think you are able to contribute to the project, we really appreciate your help.

+Besides the common requestment and information above, I hope you are good at the following items
+* Blockchain basic
+* TPM, TCG2.0
+* P2P Network
+* Rust language
+* SMM (advanced) and BIOS programming
+* Linux core
+* Not to mention you are good at other general skills like web, TCP/IP
+* Know the basic rules to work in a open source team and work remotely, self driven for example.

+## Contacxt me at kevin.zhang.canada@gmail.com if you want to join or ask any question.